 What's the unique selling proposition for this ice cream company?
 Ben & Jerry's stands out from the competition by providing, "the best possible ice cream in the best possible way."

-The mission of the company is to create high-quality ice cream in a sustainable way and have a positive impact on its employees and surrounding communities.
+The mission of the company is to create sustainable, high-quality ice cream that has a positive impact on its employees and surrounding communities.
 If you're a salesperson for Ben & Jerry's, these are the key differentiating factors that would help you create your USP.